 If you're not determined to buy an Android phone then Apple's iPhone 7 Plus could be the perfect ticket.
 It's pricey, but not that much pricier than the Mate 9 all things considered.
 With a 5.5-inch screen, the iPhone might sound as though it's a smaller device, but the build actually makes it slightly wider in the hand.
 There's a twin camera setup present and correct, if that's a feature top of your wishlist.

-Ok, bear with us here, we know this is a phone with a four-figure price tag, but it's kind of like the Mate 9 that we would have liked all along.
+This is the Mate 9 that we would have liked all along.
 A Quad HD 5.5-inch screen, curved body and smaller frame than its Mate 9 cousin make for one attractive device that, well, looks a lot like the Samsung Galaxy S7 edge.
+Sadly this is China-only for the time being, but we're sure it'll end up in the UK in the future... it'd be mad to miss it out, no?